manticoresoftware/manticoresearch/manual/Creating_a_table/Data_types.md

 **No properties specified:**

-`string` and `text` are aliases, but if you don’t specify any properties, they by default mean different things:
+`string` and `text` are aliases, but if you don't specify any properties, they by default mean different things:

 * just `string` by default means `attribute` (see details [below](../Creating_a_table/Data_types.md#Text)).
 * just `text` by default means `stored` + `indexed` (see details [below](../Creating_a_table/Data_types.md#String)).